Miho Komatsu: 2003–2004

 On 25 June 2003, she released nineteenth single Watashi Sagashi.

 On 11 August 2003, Miho launched on her website Diary section.

 On 25 September 2003, she released sixth album Miho Komatsu 6th : Hanano.
 The album includes 3 singles and 3 self-covers.
 Her fifth single Chance has received new remix with subtitle Rechance by Hiroshi Asai from The★tambourines.

 On 26 November 2003, she released multiple releases: twentieth single Tsubasa wa Nakutemo which B-side track includes self-cover of Deen's Tooi Sora de, ballad compilation album Lyrics and first essay book Henna Monosashi.

 In December 2003, Miho's singles Watashi Sagashi and album track Futari no Negai were included in the compilation album Giza Studio Masterpiece Blend 2003.

 On 28 April 2004, she released twenty-first single Namida Kirari Tobase.

 On 28 July 2004, she released twenty-second single Suna no Shiro.

 On 20 October 2004, she released twenty-third single I: Dareka....
 In the media it was broadcast as a theme song for the NTV show Music Fighter.
 It became her first media song after year and half.

-On 17 November 2004, the band U-ka Saegusa in dB released second album U-ka saegusa IN db II where in track Watashi wo Yurusanaide Miho was credited as a writer for the first time in three years.
+On 17 November 2004, the band U-ka Saegusa in dB released second album U-ka saegusa IN db II where in track Watashi o Yurusanaide Miho was credited as a writer for the first time in three years.
 Miho never self-cover this song.